unm-historiography/metahistory/essays/thematic/bibleVscience.md

 The developments of science led to advances and a wealth of knowledge about the world that we live in.
 This was highlighted by the **Darwin’s theory of evolution**.
 Darwin’s theory was the start of science’s direct challenge to the Bible’s account of God being the ultimate creator of the world.
 The challenge sparked a war between an unmovable object and an unstoppable force.
 Science and the Bible go head to head in a battle that is still being fought to this very day.

 When we talk about **Darwin’s theory of evolution**, it is key to know that there are plenty, on both sides of the fence, that have problems with the part that suggests humans evolved from monkeys; so that doesn’t factor into this discussion.
 We can also throw out the tension between these two in regards to evolution.
-It is obvious that humans, and many species of animals, have adapted and changed over time; there is no possible way anyone can dispute that.
+It is obvious that humans, and many species of animals, have adapted and changed over time.
+The Bible would argue that the adaptation that we have seen over the years is part of God's **intelligent design**, part of his plan.
+Science would counter by pointing out flaws in the proposed intelligent design; such as the jaw seemingly not designed to adequately fit all of the human adult teeth, whichrequires the removal of ones wisdom teeth.
 This theory would be and still is a thorn in the Church's side and would slowly make its way into the ultimate discussion of how did we get here?

 ### Evolution Theory Gains Traction